kennytilton/kennytilton.github.io/micropipeline/readme.md

 First, speed.
 If a stage does not require a full clock cycle, it does not need to sit idly about waiting for the next tick.
 Second, and not being a circuit designer I will take Dr. Sutherland's word on this, it makes circuit design a lot easier.

 To learn more, I recommend reading at least the first few pages of the paper.
-Like Dr. Sutherland's [1963 PhD thesis](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-574.pdf) introducing us all to graphic interfaces, constraint programming, CAD, the micropipeline paper is quite readble.
+Like Dr. Sutherland's [1963 PhD thesis](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-574.pdf) introducing us all to graphic interfaces, constraint programming, CAD, the micropipeline paper is quite readable.

 ## Using the illustrator
 ````